 Cost: Nothing, if you have these simple materials on hand.

-Step 3: Attach the bunny’s mouth just below the bag’s top flap that the head is attached to, right at the crease that creates the base of the bag, as shown.
+Step 2: Next, draw a mouth or cut out the mouth from your free bunny template.
+Attach the bunny’s mouth just below the bag’s top flap that the head is attached to, right at the crease that creates the base of the bag, as shown below.

-Step 4: Attach the feet at the base of the bag.
+Step 3: Finally, draw bunny feet and a cottontail, or cut them out from the template.
+Attach the feet at the base of the bag.
 Flip over and attach the tail to the back of the bag.

 And your Rhyming Rabbit puppet is complete!
 Now your child can use it to read or sing poetry that they develop with you.
 Start them off by modeling how to use their puppet to recite a favorite nursery rhyme, Easter song, or spring-themed poem—or make up your own rhyme on the spot.
 Then help your little one develop a poem of their own.

 Here’s how: Give some examples of rhyming words, and then have them join you in shouting out a word that rhymes with the last word you said.
 Jot them down—or help older kids write the words themselves—and then demonstrate how to recite them in rhythm to feel like a poem.
 This may be enough for the littlest children; for older kids, show them how to add a few words to make short lines that each end in one of the rhyming words.
 Have fun!

 We’d love to see what you do!
 Share pictures of your puppet on Instagram and tag @mayasmarty, or upload a shot on Pinterest using the “tried this pin” feature after clicking the pin images below.